Skip to main content.

 The hosting capacity shown on the map is based upon historical data that may not reflect current conditions.
 The HCT is for informational purposes only and is not intended to be a substitute for the established interconnection application process.
 Regardless of the use of the HCT or Interconnection Guidance, all customers and generators who wish to install a DER must submit an interconnection application, undergo an interconnection study, and pay applicable interconnection costs.

 The information available within the Hosting Capacity Tool is considered confidential and cannot be disclosed.
 The Hosting Capacity Tool results can only be viewed within the tool after registering.
-Georgia Power is currently working to analyze and map Georgia Power’s distribution infrastructure by the end of 2023.
-As areas across the state are fully analyzed and mapped, the area will be uploaded into the Hosting Capacity Tool.
-Once the entire state is mapped within the Hosting Capacity Tool, the map will be updated annually.
+Georgia Power has mapped the entire service territory within the Hosting Capacity Tool.
+The map will be updated biannually.

 Contact us with any general questions you have in regards to this tool.